Infected Tongue Piercings: Symptoms & Treatment

 A tongue piercing infection is a buildup of harmful bacteria that has entered the piercing wound.
 These bacteria cause your body to react with a variety of symptoms, many of them unpleasant.

 Infections are likely to occur when bacteria become trapped inside the piercing wound.
 Tongue piercings are much more prone to infections compared to other piercings because your mouth harbors so much bacteria.

 There are several different reasons why harmful bacteria may take root in your tongue piercing:

 Bad oral hygiene

 Good dental health is important regardless of whether you have oral piercings.
-But it’s even more important when you have a tongue piercing, especially one that is still healing.
+Still, it’s even more important when you have a tongue piercing, especially one that is in the healing process.

-Brushing, flossing, and using mouthwash remove excess bacteria.
+Brushing, flossing, and using mouthwash removes excess bacteria.
 Another part of preventing excess bacteria and inflammation in the mouth is to avoid overly sugary foods and drinks.